-• Understanding the basics of linked list data structure.
+• You know the basics of linked lists.

 Why generic linked list?